lwolf98/coord-3d/README.md

 The rendering engine is build from scratch and derived from this tutorial series: [The Cherno - Game Programming](https://www.youtube.com/playlist?list=PLlrATfBNZ98eOOCk2fOFg7Qg5yoQfFAdf)

-TODO: The project has not been uploaded, yet.

 ## Cubes
 ![Coord-3D example](coord3d.png "Cubes")